SaboorSohaib/Animals-Database/README.md

 > Describe the tech stack and include only the relevant sections that apply to your project.

-# It is a simple database. we have many tables.
+# It is a database in which we have established different types of relationships.

 <details>
   <summary>Client</summary>